franktanah/docker-api-mongoDB/README.md

 ## Docker Compose to run 2 (or more) containers: Express.js and MongoDB

-### A Docker-compose yml file is required to run 2 containers and to
+### A docker-compose yml file is required to run 2 containers.
-### link the Express container with the Mongoose MongoDB container
+### To link the Express container with the Mongoose MongoDB container
 ### using the keyword: `link`

+### An index.js file contains the CRUD APIs to retrieve the data from
+### the Mongoose MongoDB

 Steps to run: